-Mungo MacCallum is a political journalist and commentator.
+Mungo MacCallum was a political journalist and commentator.
 His books include Run Johnny Run, Poll Dancing, and Punch and Judy.
-Visit his blog, The View from Billinudgel.
+Much of his work can be found here: The View from Billinudgel.

 By this author

 Hanson, Latham and Leyonhjelm are reminiscent of an irritating comedy act